 In addition to the busy display schedule, team members also receive advanced coaching and tuition to enable them to become Military Freefall Instructors.

-After completing a tour with the RAF Falcons, the Parachute Jumping Instructor (PJI) may be selected to serve on MTF.
+After completing a tour with the RAF Falcons, the Parachute Jumping Instructor (PJI) may be selected to serve on PTS.

-The job of an MTF is to instruct airborne soldiers undertaking the Basic Parachute Course as beginners and keep those already trained to a high level of readiness to parachute.
+The requirement for PTS is to instruct airborne soldiers undertaking the Basic Parachute Course as beginners and keep those already trained to a high level of readiness to parachute.
 This role also involves dispatching parachutists at very low level using the Low Level Parachute in the static line mode or from an extremely high level using the BT80 Multi Mission System in both static line and freefall modes.
 Military tandem parachuting is a specialist method of insertion used by the Pathfinders, and the PJI is trained to support them.
 Furthermore, the Royal Navy drops a variety of boats from the back of aircraft followed by specialists, all dispatched by the PJI.

-The primary role of ITF is to instruct the 6-month PJI training course which qualifies selected Personnel Officers and Physical Training Instructors as well as Foreign and Commonwealth Forces in the basics of static line parachuting jumping instruction.
+The primary role of ITF is to instruct the PJI training course which qualifies selected Personnel Officers and Physical Training Instructors as well as Foreign and Commonwealth Forces in the basics of static line parachuting jumping instruction.
 Additionally, ITF is responsible for the professional development training of qualified PJIs.
-Furthermore, ITF is responsible for the training of Assistant Parachute Jumping Instructors, who are selected Army personnel required to assist the PJI with duties at Territorial Army units.
+Furthermore, ITF is responsible for the training of Army Parachute Jumping Instructors, who are selected Army personnel required to assist the RAF PJI’s with basic low level parachuting instructional duties.

 The RAF Falcons have enjoyed a long and distinguished history as one of the premier display teams in the world.
 The team was originally formed in 1961 by six instructors from the Parachute Training School at RAF Abingdon: Flt Lt Hearn, Flt Lt Thirtle, FS Moloney, Sgt Peacock, Sgt Robertson, Sgt Mcloughlin.